 A strong leader can motivate and inspire employees and promote growth and change within an organization.
 In the television series Parks and Recreation, Leslie Knope (Amy Poehler) leads her team of employees with enthusiasm and conviction.
-If you’re like Knope and have a penchant for motivating and inspiring others to do their best, then a degree in administrative leadership would be a natural fit.
+If you’re like Knope and have a penchant for motivating and inspiring others to do their best, then a degree in leadership would be a natural fit.

 Gain the Skills Employers Want

-Sought after for their strategic thinking, communication and team building skills, administrative leadership graduates may find themselves working in many areas, some at the executive level.
+Sought after for their strategic thinking, communication and team building skills, leadership graduates may find themselves working in many areas, some at the executive level.
 Potential careers include training and development managers, human resource managers, medical and health services managers and special event coordinators.